Optophys-Lab/Datastructure_documentation/eLabFTW_documentation/crawler.md

 - load the meta fields
 - check:
   - delivery date is entered
-- if no errors so far, tries to push to DB
+- if no errors so far, tries to push to DB *DB.Virus*
 - if errors, comments on the entry
 - if push successful, changes title to virus#batch_nr
 - adds tva as a tag to the entry